-Data cleaning
+Data cleaningο

 This notebook provides sample EDSL code for using a language model to conduct a data cleaning task.
 In a series of steps we use EDSL to prompt a language model to generate appropriate sense checks for a dataset and then run the sense checks in the form of a survey about the data, returning a new dataset consisting of the data failing the checks.

 EDSL is an open-source library for simulating surveys, experiments and other research with AI agents and large language models.
-Before running the code below, please ensure that you have installed the EDSL library and either activated remote inference from your Coop account or stored API keys for the language models that you want to use with EDSL.
-Please also see our documentation page for tips and tutorials on getting started using EDSL.
+Before running the code below please see instructions on getting started and tips and tutorials at our documentation page.

-Example data
+Example dataο

+EDSL allows us to generate data or import it from other sources (CSV, PDF, PNG, MP4, DOC, tables, lists, dicts, etc.).
 Here we construct a dataset for our exercise: a random list of ages between 22 and 85 with some bad values mixed in.
 Our goal is to identify them:

 [1]: